amitlan/website/_posts/2020-06-29-pg-relation-files.md

 layout: writing
 title: "Postgres: where is the data"
 tags: [writing, pg]
-last_updated: 2020-05-14
+last_updated: 2020-06-29
 ---
 # Postgres: where is the data

 June 29, 2020

-Postgres stores the data that one inserts into tables in files, where there is one for each table (actually more than one if it's bigger than a gigabyte), using a Postgres- specific binary format.
+Postgres stores the data that one inserts into tables in files.
+There is one for each table (actually more than one if the table is bigger than a gigabyte), which stores the user data using a Postgres-specific binary format.

 ```
 create table foo (a text);